Eligibility checker

 You can only apply for reconsideration for the same course and department you originally applied to.

-If you've met the minimum entry standard for the imperial course you originally applied for and there are still places available, fill out our online reconsideration form.
+If you've met the minimum entry standard for the Imperial course you originally applied for, fill out our online reconsideration form.

-The reconsideration form will be available on this webpage on the morning of A-level results day.
+The reconsideration form will be available on this page on Thursday 13 August 2026 during the following time window:

-You must complete the form before the deadline (to be announced closer to the time).
+You must complete the form before the deadline to be reconsidered.

 You can't register your interest before A-level results day, so wait for the process to open and note the deadline.